code4romania/covid-19-stiri-oficiale-browser-addon/README.md

 ## License

-This project is licensed under the MPL 2.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details

 ## About Code4Ro